 Development Area II: Community Health.
 Medical teams will visit Quesimipuco and Futino.
 CENATEC and local and provincial health authorities will form a plan for a larger coverage into isolated areas to establish a Community Health Watch Program through training with the local and professional components.
 Dr. Ruth Mamani, the first female graduate from SIFAT’s John Wesley High School in Quesimpuco, will lead this development area.

 Development Area III: Evangelism and Missions.
 Many SIFAT teams bring a VBS component for the children of the community and in the school.
 One team is planning Christian training for local pastors.

 Development Area IV: Socio-economics.
 Auburn University Engineers Without Borders will continue their five-year commitment by working on an irrigation project for Pajchantiri-Llistakala area in front of the clinic, as well as a hydroponic system to recycle water.
 This project will serve 25 families.
 Each family will receive training in agricultural practices and quality seeds to produce food for human and animal consumption.

 Meals: Cooked & served by team members from the small kitchen of health center.
-Most food needs to be brought by team from the US.
+Most food needs to be brought by team from the USA.
 Bread, vegetables, fruit, meat and cheese can be bought in Bolivia by SIFAT staff.

-Transportation: 4 x 4 jeeps driven by team members and SIFAT staff, for 15-hour trip directly from La Paz airport to Quesimpuco & back to hotel in LaPaz
+Transportation: 4 x 4 jeeps driven by team members and SIFAT staff, for 15-hour trip from La Paz airport to Quesimpuco & back to hotel in LaPaz

 Length of Trip: 10 days–April to October